Homepage

 Note

-To start using it go to the link with graphql in it: http://localhost:3333/gui/graphql
+To start using GraphiQL, open the URL with "graphql" in it: http://localhost:3333/gui/graphql.

 Screenshot of GraphiQL